gartung/clang_cms/README.txt

 Stick to the directory structure suggested by this website, but run configure with the option --enable-optimized which will speed-up llvm/clang by some factors.
 Compile LLVM/clang and see if this is working.
 The root path of the LLVM subversion folder will in the following be aliased by .
 The folder where you built llvm is aliased

-Now, checkout the repository which contains the CMS extensions into the same folder as <llvm_src> resides (CERN account needed):
+Now, checkout the repository which contains the CMS extensions into the same folder as <llvm_src> resides :

 git clone https://github.com/gartung/clang_cms.git